camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Please note the following important considerations:

 1. **Migrating from Camunda Platform to Camunda Cloud is not a paved path**.
 As you will read below, there are several differences between the products and not all solutions are easy to migrate.
-This guide describes our experiences with customer projects so far, but is far from being a "turn-key"-migration procedure.
+This guide describes our experiences with customer projects so far, but is not a "turn-key"-migration procedure.

 2. **It is not necessarily recommended to migrate from Camunda Platform to Camunda Cloud**.
-Camunda Platform is a great product with existing support; there is no need to migrate existing solutions unless you have a really good reason to (e.g. run it on SaaS, certain requirements on scalability or fault-tolerance, etc.) Therefore, we view migration more as an exception than a rule.
-Still, knowing the basic steps of migration can be helpful in building solutions with Camunda Platform, and will make migration easier in the future if necessary.
+Camunda Platform is a great product with existing support; there is no need to migrate existing solutions unless you have a good reason to (e.g. run it on SaaS, certain requirements on scalability or fault-tolerance, etc.) Therefore, we view migration more as an exception than a rule.
+Still, knowing the basic steps of migration can be helpful in building solutions with Camunda Platform, that will make migration easier in the future if necessary.

 Planning to migrate your project?
 [Talk to us](https://camunda.com/contact/) so we can help where needed.